igwgames/nes-starter-kit/README.md

 In a change to master today, I swapped around how maps are ordered due to a dumb mistake I ported over from older games.
 Unfortunately, this required creating a new version of the `tmx22c` tool, and I haven't figured out proper versioning yet.
 If you downloaded or updated past this date, **you need to redownload the tools zip file**.

+Running `tools/tmx2c/tmx2c.exe` should show version 1.0.1.
+(Not 1.0.0)

 I'm sorry about this - I hope breaking changes like this will be rare, but at the same time this was a necessary change to make future chapters more understandable.
 In addition, once the guide is more fleshed out, I will start maintaining